About the Blog

 Jess lives in central Pennsylvania with her husband, two kids, and two cats and can usually be found outside, working out the kinks of an experiment, upcycling trash into “treasure”, hiking with her family, or attempting to read a book while being cajoled into a game of hide-and-seek.

 We’d love for you to join me in sharing a space for parents and families to explore ideas about climate action, zero waste living, regenerative gardening, and intersectional environmentalism in our modern world.

 If all this is up your alley, be sure to sign up for the newsletter and receive weekly emails with tidbits from the blog.

-You can also check out all of the family book lists I create that introduce children to myriad sustainable living topics as well as a few of my most popular posts for newcomers:
+You can also check out all of the family book lists that introduce children to myriad sustainable living topics as well as a few of the most popular posts for newcomers:

 Getting Started With Zero Waste & Eco-Conscious Living

 - 5 Zero Waste Changes You Can Make Today

 - Easy Swaps For a Cleaner and Greener Bathroom